 The "parts of time" that the mind creates, like that of points and lines, are obtained directly from those subdivided parts of space for which the relative positions of bodies the mind identifies from the underlying noumenon.

-That is, the mind identifies the "grand sweep" of the relative motion of bodies, such as earth and sun, but then subtly begins to subdivide these relative positions of space which the motion provides.
-Thereby these subdivided relative positions ( regions ) of space produce the subdivided period "parts of time" such as day, hour, minute and second with which our clocks are normally associated.
+That is, the mind identifies the "grand sweep" of the relative motion of bodies, such as earth and sun, but then subtly begins to subdivide these relative positions of space which the relative motion of these bodies provides.
+Thereby these subdivided relative positions ( regions ) of space produce the subdivided periodic "parts of time" such as day, hour, minute and second with which our clocks are normally associated.

 In fact, "straight" light beams are not purely straight but rather are bent in the vicinity of gravitational mass; the surveyor's theodolite gives only a physical approximation to the mathematical ideal of point and line.

-I will make one further intellectual experiment in order to elucidate the concept of time being propounded here: suppose that everything stops.
-I mean everything.
+There will be one further intellectual experiment in order to elucidate the concept of time being propounded here: suppose that everything stops.
+Everything!
 Your heart stops.
 Your eyeballs stop all movement.
 All other bodies in and around you stop.
 Everything stops completely and totally!
 Now, what about time?
 Does time exist?
 Is there such a thing as time?
 Is there even a need for time??
 That is, a mental system of accounting for the relative motion of bodies in this completely stopped external world?
 Of course what next will drop away will be the concepts of velocity and distance.
 Why distance?
 Because there will be no need to travel by definition.
 The human mind will adapt to its circumstances as is needed in other words.
-All of what I have described here is what is theoretically the reality beyond the event horizon of a black hole.
+All of what has been described here is what is theoretically the reality beyond the event horizon of a black hole.
 Inside a cosmic black hole, in other words.

 So you say now that the "external world" is also an invention of the human mind, that its "reality" is also unproven?
 Well, yes.
 In fact, it is unprovable.
 It just is.
 It just exists in the human mind.
 This is where psychology and philosophy meet.
-Furthermore, ideas such cause and effect and the scientific method are also unprovable besides being inventions of the human mind.
-We cannot "prove" the idea of cause and effect any more than we can "prove" the efficacy of the scientific method and empiricism.
+Furthermore, ideas such as 'cause and effect' and the scientific method are also unprovable besides being inventions of the human mind.
+We cannot "prove" the idea of 'cause and effect' any more than we can "prove" the efficacy of the scientific method and empiricism.
 These concepts just work for us better than anything else that we can invent in order to better make sense of our invented idea of an external world.
 We just accept it.
 It works for us.
 It is solely based upon a faith that this best works for our survival.
-But it is certainly not "a faith" to which we can go to church or synagogue and listen to some priest or rabbi and pray.
+But it is certainly not "a faith" like that to which we can go to a church or synagogue and listen to some priest or rabbi and pray.
 No, no, no!
 In fact there is absolutely nothing to pray to!
-You going to pray to the idea of an external world or cause and effect?
+You going to pray to the idea of an external world or 'cause and effect'?
 Or pray to the efficacy of scientific empiricism?
-Ha!
-It is just a common sense sort of faith that now and into the future that the ideas of an external world, cause and effect and scientific empiricism and methods will better make sense to us humans regarding our understanding of the external world and thereby enhance our survivability in this crazy mixed up world.
+Ha, ha!
+It is just a common sense sort of faith that now and into the future that the ideas of an external world, 'cause and effect' and scientific empiricism and methods will better make sense to us humans regarding our understanding of the external world and thereby enhance our survivability in this crazy mixed up world.

 Nevertheless, mathematics is the ultimate language of the human mind to translate abstract thoughts into some sort of comprehensible ontology.
 And, the scientific method is the human mind's best practical method for testing its mathematics against perceived physical reality.